-I’m so excited to be able to offer, teach, facilitate and participate in the 3rd year of the Grassroots Herbalism Intensive!
+I’m so excited to be able to offer, teach, facilitate and participate in the 5th year of the Grassroots Herbalism Intensive!
 This year we have an additional month of classes, a weekend campout, with a monthly class schedule that is more accommodating and spread out, plus many little changes to help you get the most out of it.
 I can’t wait to meet all of you and see how you’ll shape the class as well!
-If you’re curious, here’s what some former students have to say.

-Additional learning opportunities are likely and will be shared throughout the year
+- Additional learning opportunities will be shared throughout the year.

 Lecture is the primary mode of teaching, including visual aids when applicable.
 While I do try to break up lectures with other modes of teaching, students should be prepared for a significant amount of didactic time.

 Experiential Learning will also be heavily emphasized.
 Probably the best way to understand plant medicine is through direct experience, and we will take time every weekend to taste herbs and tinctures and make teas, giving time for observation and discussion of effects and reactions.
 We will also make a variety of different medicines and perhaps some ferments too.

 Discussions Participants will be encouraged to share experience-based knowledge and wisdom, and there will be ample time made for exploring questions about herbalism and health care through various lenses.